-Garrett, D.D., Skowron, A., Wiegert, S., Adolf, J., Dahle, C.L., Lindenberger, U., & Raz, N. (in press).
+Garrett, D.D., Skowron, A., Wiegert, S., Adolf, J., Dahle, C.L., Lindenberger, U., & Raz, N. (2021).
 Lost dynamics and the dynamics of loss: Longitudinal compression of brain signal variability is coupled with declines in functional integration and cognitive performance.
-Cerebral Cortex.
+Cerebral Cortex, 31, 5239–5252.Link

 Kloosterman, N.A., Kosciessa, J.Q., Lindenberger, U., Fahrenfort, J.J., & Garrett, D.D.
 (2020).
 Boosts in brain signal variability track liberal shifts in decision bias. eLife, 9:e54201.
 Link